-All properties are valued with an effective date of 1 January for use by Council in the upcoming rating year and are in force until 30 June the following year.
-Where something (other than market fluctuations) has changed the property value, supplementary valuations must be performed between general valuations and these may be performed at any time of year.
+All properties are valued with an effective date of 1 January for use by Council in the upcoming rating year from 1 July to 30 June the following year.
+Where something (other than market fluctuations) has changed the property value, supplementary valuations must be performed between general valuations, and these may be performed at any time of year.